OTDA Home → Resources for Working Families → Head Start and Early Head Start

 Head Start and Early Head Start

-The main goal of all Head Start programs is to increase the social competence of children in low-income families and children with disabilities and to significantly improve their chances of success in school.
+The main goal of all Head Start programs is to increase the social competence of children in low-income families and children with disabilities and help them to reach their full potential in school and in life.

 Education Services